A review of Lending Club investing and three strategies for different types of investors

 Super-safe Lending Club Investment Strategy

-While I prefer to invest in the riskier loan categories for a higher return, there are a lot of investors that use Lending Club as a part of their relatively-safe bond investing portion of a portfolio.
+While some investors prefer to invest in the riskier loan categories for a higher return, there are a lot of investors that use Lending Club as a part of their relatively-safe bond investing portion of a portfolio.
 Loans are debt obligations on a borrower’s credit so must be paid off unless the person wants to destroy their credit score.

 Borrowers in the top two or three rating categories have excellent credit scores, well above 700 FICO and make more than $80,000 annually.
 Combined with a few of the criteria below, these aren’t the kind of people that are going to ruin their credit on a small $5,000 loan.